lyteword/chspurgeon-tod/volume-3/psalm-71.md

 (c) Constantly: *All the day.*

-2\.The reason assigned: *For I know not,* etc. "Eternity's too short to utter all thy praise."
+2\.
+The reason assigned: *For I know not,* etc. "Eternity's too short to utter all thy praise."
 Therefore I begin it now, and will continue it.

 **Verse 16.**

-1\.The resolution: *I will go.*
+1\.
+The resolution: *I will go.*

-2\.The reservation: *Thy strength only—thy righteousness only.*
+2\.
+The reservation: *Thy strength only—thy righteousness only.*

 **Verse 17.** *O God, thou hast taught me.* None but God can teach us experimentally; and the lessons he teaches are always useful and important.
 He teaches all his scholars to know themselves—their depravity, poverty, and slavery.
 He teaches them his law—its purity, claims, and penalty.
 He teaches them his gospel—its fulness, freeness, and sensibility.
 He teaches them to know himself; as a reconciled God, as their Father and faithful friend.
 His teaching is accompanied with power and authority.
 We may know divine teaching by its effects: it always produces humility—they sit as his feet; dependence upon him; abhorrence of sin; love to God as a teacher; obedience to the lessons taught; thirst for further attainments; and it brings us daily to Jesus. *James Smith.*